Today we’re here to talk about the F word: Finances (what were you thinking?).

 Again, like the MSR, only 70% of your variable income will count towards the TDSR.

 Ok, now we’ve got all the math out of the way.

 Your HLE application process begins on the HDB website.
 You’ll be asked for some of your particulars as well as documents to prove your income, such as your payslip or a record of your CPF contribution history.

 Indicate the loan amount you intend to take, and if your financial health and eligibility is all good, you can be pretty sure it’ll all go according to plan.

 As for when to apply for your HLE letter, time it accordingly: The application takes about 2 weeks from start to finish, so apply in advance before you seal the deal for your HDB flat.

-Once the application is completed, you can retrieve a copy of the HLE letter here; or if you’re curious/ kanchiong, you can also check on the status of your HLE application via this same portal.
+Once the application is completed and successful, you can retrieve a copy of the HLE letter here; or if you’re curious/ kanchiong, you can also check on your HLE application status via this same portal.